Torrintino/graph/Readme.md

 I created this repo for practice and because I need to work on graphs at the university on a regular basis.

+All files have in common, that all memory will be free'd, when a malloc or realloc call fails.

+## Tests

+To test that all memory will be free'd, a special mock for malloc and realloc has been created.
+To run the tests use `make test`, the usage of `valgrind` is recommended to ensure that there are no memory leakes.

 ## Helpers

 helpers.h/helper.c contain some definitions and functions that are frequently